pektin-dns/feoco/README.md

 Your config **has to contain the above fields at minimum**, else the server will not launch.

+This image internally listens to port 80 on all interfaces `http://0.0.0.0:80`

+It does **not** run as root.

 ### Your Apps Dockerfile

 `Dockerfile`